 Voting and Awards

 Following closure of the submission period, nominees were put up for a public vote in September.
 More than 15,000 votes were cast in total.
-Submissions receiving the most votes in each category will be declared winners.
+Submissions receiving the most votes in each category were declared winners.

-The overall “Innovation of the Year” winner will be determined by an independent panel of highly qualified judges, which will decide, among the 6 category winners, the submission most deserving of recognition based upon the following criteria:
+The overall “Innovator of the Year” winner was determined by an independent panel of highly qualified judges, which decided, among the 6 category winners, the submission most deserving of recognition based upon the following criteria: